Program Costs and Fees

 Study Abroad Fee

-All students studying on non-UR programs who wish to receive credit for their work must be on Study Abroad Status, which carries an administrative fee of $1,440 per semester for academic year 2014-'15.
+All students studying on non-UR programs who wish to receive credit for their work must be on Study Abroad Status, which carries an administrative fee of $1,538 per semester for academic year 2016-17.
 This fee is charged to the term bill.
-The study abroad fee covers services rendered by The College in connection with study abroad.
+The study abroad fee covers services rendered by the College in connection with education abroad.
 Though not on campus in Rochester, students abroad continue to be fully matriculated toward their degree.
-Study Abroad Status ensures that students have a smooth transition overseas and then back to Rochester.
+Study Abroad Status ensures that students have a smooth transition abroad and then back to Rochester.
 Students are placed on Study Abroad Status through electronic registration.
 Students on Study Abroad Status are eligible for continuation of University of Rochester health insurance while abroad.